Home Fires (Katz book): Summary

-Members of the family profiled include composer Ricky Ian Gordon.
+Members of the family profiled include siblings composer Ricky Ian Gordon and writer Susan Lydon.

 Reception

 Home Fires received widespread critical acclaim.
 Publishers Weekly described it as a "moving, perceptive social history" and "riveting reading."
 The New York Times called it "mesmerizing, important" and Glamour called it "a flat-out marvel of reportage."
-Author Jonathan Alter, who also wrote the introduction for the 2014 edition, wrote "Katz’s familial lens on recent history belongs on a shelf with classics.
+Author Jonathan Alter, who also wrote the introduction for the 2014 edition, wrote "Katz's familial lens on recent history belongs on a shelf with classics.
 There is Balzac here, and Theodore Dreiser, with a touch of John Gunther, John Dos Passos and William Manchester."

 Awards and honors

 Home Fires was nominated for a National Book Critics Circle Award in 1992.